How To Build Loyalty With Your New And Existing Employees

 The only thing that will work here is getting rid of the people and situations that make the environment toxic.
 More work environments are toxic than not.
 Employees will cherish a company that goes out of its way to reduce this.

 Another hard thing to ask yourself as a business owner is whether your compensation is adequate.
 Does it at least match similar companies within your industry, or is it significantly lower.
 If people have been telling you in exit interviews that pay is one of the reasons they’ve been leaving, it’s something you might want to address.
+You can check employee salary consultants for better understanding.

 If you can afford to raise salaries across the board, then do what you can.
 Raising salaries and offering benefits for existing employees first is sound judgment because they have proven themselves.
 These offers will act as incentives to encourage new employees.